uoe-agents/SaMI/README.md

 #### Hopper

 During the training process, we alter the values of mass and damping.
 In the test setting, we test on previously unseen mass and damping values.
-In the Hopper environment, we found that in order to adapt to different mass values, the TESAC/CCM/SaTESAC/SaCCM policy tends to learn only one skill, which is the Hopper hopping forward on the floor.
+In the Hopper environment, we found that in order to adapt to different mass values, the TESAC/CCM/SaTESAC/SaCCM policy tends to learn only one skill, which is ***the Hopper hopping forward on the floor***.
 The following shows the training and testing videos of SaTESAC on different tasks (first 180 seconds, 6x speed):

 <p align=center>
 <img src="docs/gif/hopper/Extreme_Test_(mass=0.25, damping=0.25).gif" width=200> <img src="docs/gif/hopper/SaTESAC_Extreme_Test_(mass=0.25, damping=1.75).gif" width=200> <img src="docs/gif/hopper/CCM_Extreme_Test_(mass=1.75, damping=0.25).gif" width=200> <img src="docs/gif/hopper/CCM_Extreme_Test_(mass=1.75, damping=1.75).gif" width=200> <img src="docs/gif/hopper/SaTESAC_Super_Extreme_Test_(mass=4.0, damping=1.0).gif" width=200>